A CSR strategy based on the sustainable development goals

 The climate change, our environmental priority

-The “BNP Paribas Environmental Commitments” which were updated in 2016 reaffirmed this proactive approach while making a formal commitment to extend them to biodiversity, water, air, natural resources and the circular economy.
+The “BNP Paribas Environmental Commitments” were updated in 2017 to reaffirm this proactive approach while making a formal commitment to extend them to biodiversity, water, air, natural resources and the circular economy.